schneiderkamplab/syntheval/README.md

 evaluator = SynthEval(df_real, holdout_dataframe = df_test, cat_cols = class_cat_col)
 evaluator.evaluate(df_fake, class_lab_col, presets_file = "full_eval", **kwargs)
 ```
 Where the user supplies <code>df_real, df_test, df_fake</code> as pandas dataframes, the <code>class_cat_col</code> is a complete list of column names (which can be omitted for categoricals to be automatically inferred).
-Some metrics require a target class, so <code>class_lab_col</code> is a string for designating one column with discrete values as a target for usability predictions and coloration.
+Some metrics require a target class, so <code>class_lab_col</code> is a string for designating one column with discrete values as a target for usability predictions and colouration.
 In the evaluate function, a presets file can be chosen ("full_eval", "fast_eval", or "privacy") or alternatively, a filepath can be supplied to a json file with select metrics keywords.
 Finally, instead of (or in addition to), keyword arguments can be added in the end with additional metrics and their options.

 New in version 1.4 is the benchmark module, that allows a directory of synthetic datasets to be specified for evaluation (or a dictionary of dataframes).
 All datasets in the folder are evaluated against the training (and test) data on the selected metrics.
 Three types of rank-derived scoring are available to choose between ("linear", "normal", or "quantile"), assisting in identifying datasets that perform well overall, and on utility and privacy dimensions.
 ```python